apacheignite/documentation/sql/sql-queries.md

   "title": "Query Types"
 }
 [/block]
-There are two general types of SQL queries that are available at Java API level - `SqlQuery` and `SqlFieldsQuery` respectively.
+There are two general types of SQL queries that are available at Java API level - `SqlQuery` and `SqlFieldsQuery`.
 [block:callout]
 {
   "type": "info",